Rikemannen/obsidian-sync/Journal/September 22 2025.md

 I am now "playing" rt3, but my headphones decided to shit themselves and started sounding scary af.
 Ultraw has now added drinks to rt3 btw!
 I also changed battery on my mouse, which was the reason it was ass :/

+Uhh i played more rt3 and started building on my extension to it, my mom and dad wanted me to go shower so bad, which makes me want to do it less.
+I did eventually tho ofc.
+And now i am here, i also got my first food critic!
+They gave me 2.3 stars (or 3.2 i forgot)
+Anyways i really am trans, no matter how much i deny it, best i can do is nb.
+Im jk but i am certainly not sure.
+Anyways this was my first 2000 word entry.
+A lot of venting here and in [[Hehe, sexuality, mmm/Fuck it, journal²|Fuck it, journal²]] but i like it :)

+Im not gonna sleep for a lil now, goodnight.